Guide to US Applications • Undergraduate

 Deferred From US Early Applications?
 What to Do Now? | The Red Pen

 Early application results are in!
-And for those of you who have received a letter stating that you have been deferred, don’t worry.
-Being deferred isn’t a straight out rejection.
-It simply means that your application will be reconsidered in the regular decision round and you will get a final decision by April.
+For those of you who have received a letter stating that you have been deferred, don’t worry.
+During the Class of 2026 admissions cycle, Yale University deferred 30 percent (2,244 students) of its 7,288 early applicants.
+Being deferred isn’t a straight-out rejection.
+It simply means that your application will be reconsidered in the regular decision round, and you will get a final decision by April.

 Why do universities defer?

 There are many reasons why universities defer students.
-For example, your university might want to see what else you are doing in your final year in terms of academics or extracurricular activities.
+For example, your university might want to see what else you are doing in your final year regarding academics or extracurricular activities.
 Another reason you could have been deferred is if you haven’t submitted your test scores, letters of recommendation, transcripts or any other required document by the submission deadline.
-Alternately, some universities have a higher number of applicants who have applied in the early admission round and want to wait till the regular decision to build their class.
-Whatever the reason, the ambiguity can be unsettling and you must be wondering what to do next.
+Alternately, some universities have more applicants who have applied in the early admission round and want to wait until the regular decision to build their classes.
+Whatever the reason, the ambiguity can be unsettling, and you must be wondering what to do next.

-Here are some tips to try and maximize the outcome and try to get that coveted acceptance letter.
+Here are some tips to maximise the outcome and get an acceptance letter.

 Do: